-- Only seats equipped with seat belts are to be occupied while the vehicle is in motion. - Make sure all passengers have seat belts fastened in a low and snug position so the force exerted by the belt in a collision will be spread across the strong hip area. - Never allow passengers to stand or kneel on seats while the vehicle is in motion. - Sleeping facilities are not to be utilized while vehicle is in motion. - Examine the escape window and be familiar with its operation, but do not use except in an emergency. - The fire extinguisher should be inspected monthly for proper charge and operating condition.
+- Only seats equipped with seat belts are to be occupied while the vehicle is moving. - Make sure all passengers have seat belts fastened in a low and snug position so the force exerted by the belt in a collision will be spread across the strong hip area. - Never let passengers stand or kneel on seats while the vehicle is moving. - Sleeping facilities are not to be utilized while vehicle is moving. - Examine the escape window and be familiar with its operation, but do not use except in an emergency. - Inspect the fire extinguisher monthly for proper charge and operating condition.
 This should also be done before beginning a vacation or any extended trip.